lpsinger/userguide/capabilities.rst

 .. important::
    **This section predicts the rate of public alerts, not the rate of highly confident detections.
-Most public alerts do not survive as confident detections in the authoritative end-of-run LIGO/Virgo/KAGRA compact binary catalogs.**
+Most public alerts do not survive as confident detections in the authoritative LIGO/Virgo/KAGRA compact binary catalogs.**

    Previous versions of this User Guide used a network SNR threshold of